C3IDigitalLiteracyLab/student4_lab/exercise1.md

 Congratulations you're now a DevOps Apprentice Level 1!

 Feel free to look around a bit in OpenShift.
-Want to add capacity to your app?
+Want to add capacity to your app in test?
 Bump up the number of CPUs to 2.
 Compare that with the iStore process.
+Try having OpenShift open in a separate window from github, make an edit to the app (the index.html file) and watch what OpenShift does when you commit the change.